stanford-earth/stanford_r25/README.md

   fifteen to twenty minutes.
 The FullCalendar widget can be used clicked and dragged upon to populate the reservation form and is updated immediately upon submitting a new reservation.
+* max_hours: the maximum number of hours a reservation for this room can be via this module.
 * Room Display options: "Disabled" => no calendar view is displayed and new events can not be created for this room; "Read Only" => calendar displays events but new events can not be created from this module; "Tentative